yashi-15/Language-translator/README.md

 # Language Translator
-A web application which takes a text or image input from user and converts the text extracted input (image or text) to desired language.
+A web application which takes a text or image input from user and converts the text extracted from input (image or text) to desired language.

 ![Screenshot (592)](https://github.com/yashi-15/Language-translator/assets/132138302/ff3f2f01-b31f-4c6e-8512-d5c83f0fa14e)